Hariharalaya

 Hariharalaya (ហរិហរាល័យ, Hariharalaya) was an ancient city and capital of the Khmer empire located near Siem Reap, Cambodia in an area now called Roluos (Khmer: រលួស).
 Today, all that remains of the city are the ruins of several royal temples: Preah Ko, the Bakong, Lolei.

 Etymology

 This 7th century CE statue of Harihara is from Phnom Da in Cambodia.

 The name "Hariharalaya" is derived from the name of Harihara, a Hindu god prominent in pre-Angkorian Cambodia.
 The name "Harihara" in turn is a composite of "Hari" (a name of the Hindu god Vishnu) and "Hara" (a name of the Hindu god Shiva).
 Cambodian representations of Harihara were of a male god whose one side bore the attributes of Vishnu and whose other side bore the attributes of Shiva.
 For example, the god's head-covering consisted of a mitre-type hat (the attribute of Vishnu) on one side and as twisted locks of hair (the attribute of Shiva) on the other.
 Alaya is a Sanskrit word meaning "temple", so Hariharalaya means the home of a temple dedicated to the god Harihara.

+The prominence of the deity has been read politically.
+Paul Lavy argues that efforts by Khmer rulers to consolidate their authority in the seventh and eighth centuries led to the deployment of Harihara, and Julia Estève contests that reading.
+In the epigraphy of what is now Thailand the god is first named in K. 1155 of 796 CE, an inscription from Ban Phan Dung in Nakhon Ratchasima province recording the installation of images of Harihara and Viṣṇu.